andrewgilliland/react-fit/README.md

 # React-Fit 🦾

----

-*React-Fit* is a subscription application to efficiently delivering effective workouts for people.
+*React-Fit* is a subscription application to efficiently deliver effective workouts for people.

 ## Why 🤖

----

 There are many exercise workout platforms out there, but they are bogged down with advertising.